dogwonder/donnie.dgw.ltd/README.md

 ## To Do
 Improve
 Lines - /are/you/sleep/golfing/missing/7.html
-List out the user journey of the folders - swf and pages and pop ups
+User journey - List out the of the folders - swf and pages and pop ups Responsive typography based on vw  - relative to container Noise filters Safari

-/from/the/sky/phone.swf
-Create a fake phone.swf that loads /from/the/sky/transcript.html?

-/are/you/sleep/golfing/love.swf
-Create a fake phone.swf that loads /are/you/sleep/golfing/missing/intro.html

-Fonts
-35_Frutiger
-73_Times
-276_HI-LOGIN-BOLD

 Document and readme

 Notes:

-AI assistance
-Best on the desktop as requires some keyboard input.
-New tabs are a little glitchy

-Inspiration...
+### Inspiration
 I've always loved this website...
 Ruffle.js

-Process....
+### Process

 Ruffle.js means the game is playable again.
 And as the Internet Archive has it enabled for old flash sites it was [playable again](https://web.archive.org/web/20160303085928/http://archive.hi-res.net/donniedarko/) after many years!
 The problem is not all of it appears to have been archvied so the game gets stuck after the initial menu, or just after the first section depening on where you land on the site or indeed what capture you land on.
 Although many of the pages are still archived there are in different parts of the archive and require you to go directly to some pages to progress through the game.